truongthodeptrai/SoftwareTesting-HW01/README.md

 - A pragmatic and proactive approach to problem-solving.
 - A strong sense of ownership and accountability for the product’s quality.
 - Willingness to take on new challenges proactively.

+Nice-to-have qualifications:
+- Strong understanding of basic programming concepts.
+- Experience with CI/CD pipelines (e.g., CircleCI).
+- Experience with mobile testing on iOS and/or Android.
+- Knowledge of security testing principles.

+# Salary

+Depending on the company

+# AI Impact Analysis

+"To do"